 White Ermine Physical Description

-The beautiful White Ermine is a rather moderate-sized species of moth.
-Individuals attain an average wingspan of between 1.3 and 1.9 in (34-48 mm).
+The beautiful White Ermine represents a comparatively moderate-sized species of moth.
+Individuals typically attain an average wingspan of between 1.3 and 1.9 in (34-48 mm).
 While many moths display some degree of sexual dimorphism, it does not.

 - Kingdom: Animalia